GreenBeard/garbage-mk-2/Readme.txt

 Hit Next then Finish.

 LICENSING NOTES:
-All images made by Silas Kidd-Meyers.
+All images made by Silas Kidd-Meyers and Brett Zonick.
 All music (in the resources/assets/Sounds/Songs folder) made by Silas Kidd-Meyers.
 Sound effects (in the resources/assets/Sounds/SoundEffects folder) made by Silas Kidd-Meyers, Brett Zonick, or sourced from soundjay.com.